 (effective July 1, 2017)

-The following policies shall apply to CAEP payment of approved travel expenses for CAEP staff and volunteers – including those serving on the CAEP Board of Directors and committees, Accreditation Council, as well as site visitors, consultants, contractors, and subcontractors (“Travelers”).
+The following policies shall apply to CAEP payment of approved travel expenses for CAEP staff and volunteers – including those serving on the CAEP Board of Directors and committees, Accreditation Council, as well as site reviewers, consultants, contractors, and subcontractors (“Travelers”).

 Participants in grant-funded meetings may be subject to additional policies of grantors, including but not limited to federal government grants.
 These policies shall apply whether CAEP pays for the expenses or a third party directly pays the expenses, directly bills CAEP, or directly reimburses the Travelers.
-Educator preparation providers hosting a site visit may require CAEP site visitors to follow additional reimbursement procedures or policies as needed.
+Educator preparation providers hosting a site review may require CAEP site reviewers to follow additional reimbursement procedures or policies as needed.

 CAEP will provide Travelers with reimbursements for pre-approved expenses – ground transportation (taxi, airport parking, tolls, baggage fees), meals, lodging (if applicable), and tips – incurred to, from, and/or during CAEP meetings or activities.